 10 Questions to Ask When Hiring an SEO Consultant

-If your website doesn't show up on the first page of search results on Google, Bing or Yahoo, your potential customers might not even know you exist.
-Better search engine visibility can be critical to boosting visits to your website, which can lead to increased brand awareness and higher sales and profits.
+If your website doesn't show up on the first page of search results on Google, Bing, or Yahoo, your potential customers might not even know you exist.
+Better search engine marketing can be critical to boosting visits to your website, which can lead to increased brand awareness and higher sales and profits.

 But what if you lack the time and technical expertise to improve your site's search engine ranking?
 It might make sense to hire an experienced, reliable search engine optimization (SEO) consultant.

-Here are 10 essential questions to ask when considering prospective SEO consultants:
+Here are 10 essential questions to ask when considering a prospective professional SEO consultant:

 1. May I have a list of current and past clients?

 A reputable SEO consultant should be open to sharing a brief list of current and former clients and his or her contact information, says Vanessa Fox, author of Marketing in the Age of Google (Wiley, 2012) and founder of Nine By Blue, a Seattle-based SEO software provider.

 These references can help you gauge how effective the candidate is, as well as verify that the person did indeed work on specific SEO campaigns.
 Clients may not provide specific analytics, Fox says, but they should be able to at least tell you if they saw a positive impact on their search result ranking, especially in conversions and in gaining an audience, as a direct result of the candidate's consulting services efforts.

 2. How will you improve my search engine rankings?